Essay thesis statement

 The thesis statement forms the core of the essay.
 It is a direct answer to the assignment question, or response to the assignment topic.
 It is usually only one sentence long.

-The thesis statement describes a position.
-Here “position” means an opinion or perspective that answers the question.
-It is also known as the argument.
-The thesis statement also summarises the evidence and analysis that supports that position.
+The thesis statement outlines a position.
+Here “position” means an argument, contention, or thesis that answers the question.
+The thesis statement also summarises the reasons, evidence, and/or analysis that supports that position.

-Although there are many different styles of essay, most essays at Massey University present the thesis statement right away, in the introduction or introductory paragraphs.
+Although there are many different styles of essay, most essays at Massey University present the thesis statement at the start, in the introduction or introductory paragraphs.
 The remainder of the essay expands on the thesis statement, using argumentation and evidence to show that it is correct.

 Creating a thesis statement